openbmc/docs/code-update/code-update.md

  * `<platform>-<timestamp>.all.tar`

-    The complete BMC flash content: A single file wrapped in a tar archive
+    The complete BMC flash content: A single file (`image-bmc`) wrapped in a tar archive.

  * `<platform>-<timestamp>.tar`

-    Partitioned BMC flash content: Multiple files wrapped in a tar archive, one for each of the u-boot, kernel, initramfs, ro and rw partitions.
+    Partitioned BMC flash content: Multiple files wrapped in a tar archive, one for each of the u-boot, kernel, ro and rw partitions.

 Preparing for BMC code Update
 -----------------------------